 Did the pandemic highlight challenges in your operating room (OR) planning and scheduling process?
 Though challenges may have been magnified, they are not new.
 Surgery scheduling has historically been fraught with inefficiencies, often dependent on outdated manual paper shuffling for communication.
 This is significant when you consider that surgery accounts for around one-third of all healthcare spending, and OR costs are measured by the minute.

 The good news is that ASCs and Hospitals have an opportunity to use the insights from challenges to enact change and more effectively position themselves for future success.
 Hospitals and ASCs can find a competitive advantage by focusing on the perennial challenges with new tools.
 Adopting scheduling software can address the inherent obstacles with far-reaching positive effects.
+For more content on strategies that improve the efficiency of ASC and practice operations, download our eBook.

 Let’s examine six ways that surgery scheduling software can help you overcome operating room planning and scheduling challenges: